Approximate Error Correction for Quantum Simulations of SU(2) Lattice Gauge Theories: Peter--Weyl decomposition and the unitary -design condition

 Collecting all factors associated with a given vertex $v$, we define the vertex Hilbert space

-For a fixed assignment of edge spins, the full Hilbert space then factorizes over vertices:
+For a fixed assignment of edge spins, the full Hilbert space then factorizes over vertices,

-This factorization is possible because each edge contributes exactly one tensor factor ($V_{j_e}$) to its source vertex and one factor ($V_{j_e}^*$) to its target vertex, and every factor is thereby assigned to exactly one vertex.
+This factorization is possible because each edge contributes exactly one tensor factor $V_{j_e}$ to its source vertex and one factor $V_{j_e}^*$ to its target vertex, with every factor thereby assigned to exactly one vertex.

-At each vertex $v$, the space $\mathcal{H}_v(\{j_e\})$ is a tensor product of SU(2) irreps (both fundamental and contragredient).
-Since $V_j^* \cong V_j$ for SU(2) (the equivalence being implemented by the antisymmetric tensor $\epsilon_{mm'} = (-1)^{j-m}\delta_{m,-m'}$), the vertex Hilbert space is equivalent to a tensor product of standard SU(2) representations.
-The Clebsch-Gordan decomposition then gives